New York City: When When Anticipation Isn’t Enough

 I don’t write these essays to explain songs as much as to sit with the feelings they stir up.
 If that’s your kind of thing, you can subscribe for free and read along each week.

-I Have Had a Person Like This
+I Have a Person Like This

-I have had a person like this.
+I have a person like this.

 That Cassette Didn’t Fix Anything